 The BT&C stop has three countersunk holes for installation.
 Providing three holes is more work and more expensive than just drilling one hole and a detent to keep the stop from spinning, but we thought this approach was worth the effort.
 We realized we could include three #8 screws with the stop.
 The three point mounting gives a lot of stability in both directions of usage.
 Three 1" screws leave plenty of clearance under the stop for mounting hardware, and three 1/2" screws will work fine in thin materials for other mounting methods.

 Larger, more traditional planing stops typically require chopping a big square hole in your workbench.
 We hate that.
 We understand that some people don't mind the work and modification, but for us, modifying our workbench for specialized use is undesirable.
 Also, if you have the ability to move the planing stop around for different setups, it will be a lot more versatile.
-(Click the link below for our installation ideas.)
+Our favorite method for installation is at the end of the bench using a bolt and a barrel nut installed in the bench.
+We currently offer a small hardware kit with an integrated knob and 4" 1/4-20 stud, a washer and a barrel nut.
+The installation is pretty simple requiring drilling only two holes in your workbench.
+Click the link below for instructions and other installation ideas.

-We plan to stock the Stop in two versions: the “Mild Steel” version, which is unhardened, and a more expensive model in hardened steel for folks who expect more frequent use.
+We stock the Stop in two versions: the “Mild Steel” version, which is unhardened, and a more expensive model in hardened steel for folks who expect more frequent use.
 The two versions of the Planing Stop have identical geometries and work equally well in grabbing the wood.
 Our thought, however, is that for frequent use the hardened version will stay sharper longer.
 For the occasional use, the mild steel version is more than adequate - at a lower cost.
 We are manufacturing both entirely in-house.
-We haven’t yet figured out all the details of the hardened version (like the price or its release date) - stay tuned for more information.

 Each stop comes with 2 sets of 3 #8 wood screws.
 1/2" and 1" long.